AlphaActual/render-strategy-demo/ISR/sveltekit-app-isr/README.md

-# SvelteKit Blog Application
+# SvelteKit ISR Blog Application

-A modern blog application built with SvelteKit, migrated from the Nuxt 3 version.
-This application demonstrates server-side rendering, dynamic routing, and modern web development practices.
+A modern blog application built with SvelteKit and configured for **Incremental Static Regeneration (ISR)** on Vercel.
+This application demonstrates server-side rendering with intelligent caching, dynamic routing, and modern web development practices.

 ## Features